C2SP/wycheproof/doc/bib.md

 # References

 <!-- Format for references:
 The labels used in this file are not final.
-Hence thrid parties should not refer to them.
+Hence third parties should not refer to them.

 Unfortunately there seems to be no simple way to manage references in markdown.